eden-chung/AnoteML/README.md

 # AnoteML
 ## About
-We are a team of 5 college students working on this project with Anote, a NYC-based AI startup.
+We are a team of engineers  working on this project with Anote, a NYC-based AI startup.
 We have used various ML and NLP techniques to create a chatbot to answer domain-specific questions.
 Specifically, we have created a chatbot that will accurately answer questions on financial documents (such as 10-K documents).

 ## Installation and Usage